thalesmello/webcomplete.vim/README.md

 completion engine for Neovim. `webcomplete` works with `deoplete` out of the box.
 Just start typing to see suggestions of words comming from your browser.

+## Options for deoplete

+- `g:deoplete#sources#webcomplete#script`: Execute this command-line string
+  to get a list of words instead of default internal `sh/webcomplete`.
+You may add arguments to the string, e.g. `cat /tmp/words.txt`.

 ## Using with `completefunc` or `omnifunc`

 Vim allows you to define a `completefunc` or an `omnifunc` to give you